Overview

 - Create or link your Paddle account

-- Enter the key in Paymint
+- Enter your Paddle Secret API key in the Paymint dashboard

 Generate API Keys